 - Worldwide incidence is 1-2 cases per million population per year.

 - It can affect all age groups but is more common in elderly people, perhaps due to the increased numbers of drugs that they are prescribed.

 - There is a prodromal phase usually lasting 2-3 days with fever, symptoms similar to upper respiratory tract infection, conjunctivitis, pharyngitis, pruritus, malaise, arthralgia and myalgia.

 - Mucous membrane involvement occurs early in 90% of cases and commonly precedes other symptoms.
 The conjunctivae, buccal, nasal, pharyngeal, tracheobronchial, perineal, vaginal, urethral and anal mucosae may all be involved.

 - An ill-defined red 'burning/painful' macular or papular rash then develops, spreading from the face or the upper trunk.
 Bullae form and then coalesce.
 They generally increase in number over 3-4 days (sometimes hours).
 The epidermis can then slough in sheets.

 - Hypotension and tachycardia can develop secondary to dehydration and hypovolaemia.

-- The Nikolsky sign: if areas of seemingly normal skin between lesions are rubbed, the epidermis easily separates from its underlying surface.
+- Nikolsky's sign may be positive: if areas of seemingly normal skin between lesions are rubbed, the epidermis easily separates from its underlying surface.